Get E-Book

 setTimeout(() => socket.resume(), 1000);

 Use pause() when a local parser or downstream consumer needs time.
-Use protocol messages when the peer needs semantic feedback.
-They solve different problems.
+Use protocol messages when the peer needs a semantic response.

 Accepted sockets can start reading immediately.
-If the server needs to perform setup before reading bytes, attach handlers early and pause deliberately.
+If the server needs setup before processing input, attach handlers early and pause deliberately -

 const server = net.createServer(socket => {